 Look for these key specs:

-- Frame Rate (fps): For smooth, cinematic motion, 24fps or 30fps is standard.
-For creating epic slow-motion shots, you’ll want a drone capable of shooting 4K at 60fps or even 120fps.
+- Frame Rate (fps): For cinematic motion, 24fps or 30fps is standard.
+For slow-motion, aim for 4K at 60fps or 120fps.

 “A 3-axis gimbal is the unsung hero of aerial cinematography.
 It’s the difference between shaky, amateur-looking video and the fluid, professional shots that captivate an audience.” – Alex Carter, Drone Cinematography Expert